Neutree/c_cpp_project_framework/README.md

 * Using the `Python` script as an aid, you can easily add commands and tools, and you only need to execute simple commands to compile (such as `python project.py build` `python project.py menuconfig`)
 * Conveniently used as `SDK`, the project example can be placed directly in the `SDK` directory, or it can be placed anywhere on the disk separately, just set the environment variable `MY_SDK_PATH`
 * Cross-compilation friendly, well as an embedded device `SDK`
+* Generate a variety of `IDE` supported projects, then you can directly import to IDE as a project
 * Support compile to `WASM`(Web Assembly)

 ## Get Started